What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

-The organizations participating in MDIAS are shared on the MDIAS Community page of the MDIAS website.
+The organizations participating in MDIAS are shared on the Home page of the MDIAS website.
 This page will continually be updated as new organizations join the partnership.

 What does it cost to participate in MDIAS?

 Currently, there is no cost to participate in MDIAS.
-However, an organization will need to sign key documents to formalize its participation in MDIAS, including the MDIAS Program Charter and the Cooperative Agreement.
+However, an organization will need to sign key documents to formalize its participation in MDIAS, including the MDIAS Cooperative Agreement.

 How does an organization formalize its participation in MDIAS?

-There are two key documents that need to be signed to formalize participation in MDIAS: the Program Charter and the Cooperative Agreement.
-The Program Charter specifies MDIAS’ guiding principles, outlines roles and responsibilities of partners, the Governing Committee, and the Trusted Third Party (TTP), and establishes the binding rules for the operation of MDIAS.
-The Cooperative Agreement is a legal document enabling stakeholders to share data with the TTP.
+There is one key document that needs to be signed to formalize participation in MDIAS: the Cooperative Agreement.
+The Cooperative Agreement is a legal document enabling stakeholders to share data with MITRE (the TTP).

 What are my commitments once I join MDIAS?

 Once an organization joins MDIAS, the organization must adhere to all MDIAS policies and procedures as outlined in the MDIAS Program Charter and the Cooperative Agreement.
 Representatives from the organization may choose to participate in one or more working groups to collaborate with other MDIAS partners.
 Please fill out the Contact Us Form below to learn more on how to become a MDIAS Partner.

 What benefits will my organization receive from participating in MDIAS?

-MITRE will work initially with the FDA and medical device manufacturers to explore the possibilities for incentives that will help to address industry pain points related to regulatory compliance.
-As MDIAS participation expands to include providers, payers and other stakeholders within the medical device ecosystem, MITRE will engage with relevant regulatory bodies to explore additional opportunities for creating incentives.
+MITRE will work initially with FDA and medical device manufacturers to explore the possibilities for incentives that will help to address industry pain points related to regulatory compliance.
+As MDIAS participation expands to include hospital systems, payers and other stakeholders within the medical device ecosystem, MITRE will engage with relevant regulatory bodies to explore additional opportunities for creating incentives.